cloudback/docs/content/posts/5-crucial-features-of-backup-software-that-will-benefit-your-business.md

 ## 5. Storage options

 In some cases, you may want to have various options for your storage.
-You should also choose software that supports [various storages](https://docs.cloudback.it/custom-storages/) like Microsoft OneDrive, Google Cloud, OpenStack, Alibaba, and more.
+You should also choose software that supports [customer managed storages](https://docs.cloudback.it/features/customer-storages/) like Microsoft OneDrive, Google Cloud, OpenStack, Alibaba, and more.
 This way, you have more options on where you want to store your backups.

 ## Back it up